chrissnell/chickenlittle/README.md

-# chickenlittle
+# Chicken Little
-**A RESTful service to get ahold of people, quickly.**  Uses phone calls, SMS, and e-mail to send short messages to people registered with the service.
-Allows for per-user configurable contact plans (e.g., "Send me an SMS.
+**A RESTful service to get ahold of people, quickly.**

+- Uses phone calls, SMS, and e-mail to send short messages to people registered with the service.
+- Allows for per-user configurable contact plans (e.g., "Send me an SMS.
 If I don't reply within five minutes, call me on the phone.
 If I don't answer, keep calling back every ten minutes until I do.").
-Uses Twilio and Mailgun to handle the contacting.
+- Uses Twilio and Mailgun to handle the contacting.

+# Requirements
+You'll need a Twilio account if you want to notify by voice and/or SMS.
+You'll need a Mailgun account if you want to notify by e-mail.
+Does not currently support e-mail notification by SMTP.

 # API
 - **[People API](https://github.com/chrissnell/chickenlittle/blob/master/docs/PEOPLE_API.md)** - used for adding and deleting people in the system.